-These wipes do not disintegrate quickly, and cost Canadians an estimated $250 million every year in repairs.
-Flushable wipes are often the building blocks of fatbergs, large masses of solid waste consisting of congealed fat and personal care products that block pipes and cause flooding.
+These wipes do not disintegrate like toilet paper does, and cost Canadians an estimated $250 million every year in repairs to sewage infrastructure.
+“Flushable” wipes are often the building blocks of fatbergs, large masses of solid waste consisting of congealed fat and personal care products that block pipes and cause flooding.

 Calling these wipes “flushable” misleads consumers and results in these wipes entering our lakes, rivers, and streams, depositing microplastics and microfibers in our waterways.